luciehelias/software-challenge-EpigeneLabs/backend/README.md

 Now, we have thousands of users.

-Run `poetry run python populate.py` to populate the database and simulate the number of users.
+Run `uv run python populate.py` to populate the database and simulate the number of users.

 Let's check again the endpoint that allow a user to retrieves the full list of genesets.
 The output doesn't look good, and it's getting slower right ?